 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 In NYC, they say you are always looking for three things.
 Your next job, your next apartment, or your future love.
 Since I am happily married, love my current apartment, and have started my own business, I’ve added a new item to worry about.
 Where should I put my unborn child in school?
-Of course, there are dozens of great private schools but I’m interested in learning how to navigate the public school system and specifically public schools in New York.
-Most NYC kids who attend public schools go to the school associated with their district; however these days there are lots of additional choices available, from charter schools to magnet schools to gifted and talented programs.
-It’s not easy to find out what school is the best fit for your child.
+Of course, there are dozens of excellent private schools.
+However, I’m interested in learning how to navigate the public school system and public schools in New York.
+Most NYC kids who attend public schools go to the school associated with their district.
+However, there are many additional choices available, from charter schools to magnet schools to gifted and talented programs.
+It’s not easy to find out which school remains the best fit for your child.
 Through this article, we will go through the best options for public schools in Manhattan.
 What I am going to tell you is not easy to find on the MLS or on Streeteasy.
 We will open the doors of the best public middle schools in Manhattan and NYC!

-These progress reports take into account year’s scores on English Language Arts and Math tests, improvements on these tests from the previous year, and the learning environment of the school.
-Grades are only a factor to consider; schools are graded in comparison to others.
-Also new schools that could be great options will not be graded because of lack of available data.
+These progress reports take into account the year’s scores on English Language Arts and Math tests, improvements on these tests from the previous year, and the school’s learning environment.
+Grades are only a factor to consider.
+In fact, schools get graded in comparison to others.
+Also, The Department of Education does not rank new schools because of the lack of available data.

-There are the traditional schools, the ones everyone has heard of, such as PS 6 on the Upper East Side, PS 87 on the Upper West Side and PS 234 in Tribeca.
-However keep in mind there are up and coming zones, which are improving their schools such as Chelsea and Washington Heights.
-Williamsburg has great elementary schools that grade highly in several polls and forums.
-There is parental frenzy that your child will not be accepted in your zoned school but DEO officials say that even if there is overcrowding and children can’t be accommodated in their zoned school, they will reassign them to another neighborhood school generally in June.
+There are the traditional schools, the ones everyone has heard of, such as PS 6 on the Upper East Side, PS 87 on the Upper West Side, and PS 234 in Tribeca.
+However, there are up-and-coming zones that improve their schools, such as Chelsea and Washington Heights.
+Williamsburg has excellent elementary schools that grade highly in several polls and forums.
+There remains a parental frenzy that your child will not get accepted in your zoned school.
+Still, DEO officials say that even if they acknowledge overcrowding, children can’t get accommodated in their zoned school; they will generally reassign them to another neighborhood school in June.